 Is the AARTOS DDS future-proof?

-The AARTOS DDS is under continuous development and consistently kept up-to-date.
-In addition, we offer service-level agreements (SLAs) including regular updates to and maintenance of the drone database, the DDS software, the firmware for our analyzers and even the hardware of the IsoLOG 3D DF antennas and the receivers.
+The AARTOS DDS is under continuous development and is consistently updated.
+In addition, we offer service-level agreements (SLAs) which include regular updates and maintenance of the drone database, DDS software, firmware for our analyzers, and even the IsoLOG 3D DF antennas and receivers.

 How long will you keep the system in production and provide support for it?